Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 5. Same as 3 in different field
 6. Same as 3 in different field
 7. **"Duplicate ID":** Fixed by replacing another id, which was register-email, for email id on the registration form
-8. **"The first occurrence of ID email was here":** Same errors as above and fixed by putting a new id, register-email
+8. **"The first occurrence of ID email was here":** Same error as above and fixed by putting a new id, register-email

 **Note:** *Adding size="13" on select tag was not the proper solution for this as all 13 options showed on the registration form.
 I googled the issue and found that I needed to put **value** of disable option to **none**(value="").*